Actor-comedian Kevin Hart will host 2019 Oscars

-Hart announced his selection in an Instagram statement and the Academy of Motion Picture Arts and Sciences followed up with a tweet that welcomed him "to the family."
+Hart announced his selection for the 91st Oscars in an Instagram statement Tuesday.
+The Academy of Motion Picture Arts and Sciences followed up with a tweet that welcomed him "to the family."

 The announcement came hours after trade publication The Hollywood Reporter posted a story calling the Oscars host position "the least wanted job in Hollywood."

-Hart clearly doesn't feel that way, writing on Instagram that it has been on his list of dreams jobs for years.
+Hart clearly doesn't feel that way, writing on Instagram that it has been on his list of dream jobs for years.
+The 2019 Oscars will be broadcast Feb.
+24 on ABC.

-"I'm so happy to say that the day has finally come for me to host the #Oscars." - @KevinHart4real— The Academy (@TheAcademy) December 5, 2018
+"I am blown away simply because this has been a goal on my list for a long time...To be able to join the legendary list of host that have graced this stage is unbelievable," Hart wrote.
+"I know my mom is smiling from ear to ear right now.

+"I will be sure to make sure this years Oscars are a special one," Hart wrote.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.